 Call the sys.getfilesystemcoding() function to return the name of the encoding system used.

 When high performance is dependent on knowing the range of integer numbers that can be used without degrading performance use the sys.int_info struct sequence to obtain the number of bits per digit (bits_per_digit) and the number of bytes used to represent a digit (sizeof_digit).

+Use sys.maxsize to determine the maximum value a variable of type Py_ssize_t can take.
+Usually on a 32-bit platform, the value is 2**31 - 1 on a 32-bit platform and 2**63 - 1 on a 64-bit platform.

 6.58 Deprecated Language Features [MEM]